High-altitude object shot down over Alaska, US says

 - Published

-A "high-altitude object" has been shot down over Alaska in the past hour, the White House has said.
+A "high-altitude object" was shot down over Alaska earlier on Friday, the White House has said.

-Spokesman John Kirby said the object was "the size of a small car" and was over a sparsely populated area at the time.
+Spokesman John Kirby said the unmanned object was "the size of a small car" and was over a sparsely populated area at the time.

 President Joe Biden took the decision to shoot down the object, which was of unknown origin, Mr Kirby said.